-Late Drop/Permission to Drop (PTD) and File Pass/No Pass
+Late Drop/Permission to Drop (PTD) or File Pass/No Pass

-The College of Letters and Science requires that approval for a late drop or Passed/Not Passed (P/NP) option after the deadline be granted only if unexpected circumstances beyond your control occur after the deadline.
-Late drops will not be approved for poor academic performance, change of interest, unavailability of graded work, lack of midterm result or lack of need for a grade in the class.
+The College of Letters and Science requires that approval for a late drop or Passed/Not Passed option after the deadline be granted only if unexpected circumstances beyond your control occur after the deadline.
+Late drops or Passed/Not Passed grading will not be approved for poor academic performance, change of interest, unavailability of graded work, lack of midterm result or lack of need for a grade in the class.
 Timeliness is crucial.
 Your chance of approval diminishes the longer you wait.
-Following are the acceptable reasons and required documentation:
+The following are the acceptable reasons and required documentation:

 Reason: Increase in Work Hours

 Required Documentation: On letterhead, signed by employer.